 The Colorado Department of Public Health and Environment has provided Greeley with a Source Water Assessment Report for our water supply.
-For general information or to obtain a copy of the report please visit wqcdcompliance.com/ccr.
-The report is located under Source Water Assessment Reports, and then Assessment Report by County.
-Select WELD County and find 162321; City of Greeley; or by contacting Colleen Young, at 970-350-9846.
+Call Colleen Young, at 970-350-9846 or visit greeleygov.com/ccr for a copy of the report.

 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
 It does not mean that the contamination has or will occur.
-We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
-This can help us ensure that quality finished water is delivered to your homes.
+We can use this information to evaluate the need to improve current water treatment capabilities and prepare for future contamination threats.
+This can help us ensure that quality water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.